reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

   int applyAsInt(double value);
 }
 ```
-**This is the double-to-int primitive specialization for `Function`.** This is a functional interface whose functional method is `applyAsInt(double)`.
+This represents the specialized version of `Function` for converting doubles to integers.
+It is a functional interface with the method `applyAsInt(double)`.

-Here is an example showing how to use `DoubleToIntFunction`:
+This is a demonstration illustrating the usage of `DoubleToIntFunction`:
 ```java
 @Test
 void doubleToIntFunction() {